rdemoraes/devops-the-hard-way/README.md

 ## What will be covered on this guide?

-DevOps The Hard Way guides you through install most important tools used in the day-by-day of a DevOps Engineer, and also will cover a lot of concepts about Agile Methodologies, the DevOps culture and automation (Yes, let's try to get some fun with it!).
+DevOps The Hard Way guides you through install most important tools used in the day-by-day of a DevOps Engineer, and also covering a lot of concepts about Agile Methodologies, the DevOps culture and automation (Yes, let's try to get some fun with it!).

 ### Agile Methodology